sgennarelli13/GRC-Lab/README.md

 - Ability to create and utilize a risk register
 - Experience identifying controls and mitigating risk
 - Development of risk communication skills
-- Further understanding of the NST Risk Management Framework
+- Further understanding of the NIST Risk Management Framework

 ### Tools Used